Where can I find free online courses on library management skills?

 Research for this post took me to The Hyperlinked Library, which is an open, participatory institution that welcomes user input and creativity.
 It says it is built on human connections and conversations, and contains some useful resources.
 This is definitely something to investigate if you are looking to improve your library management skills - and you’re on a budget.

 One information professional recommended MOOC provider Future Learn.
 It cover many different topics and partners with top universities and well known organisations.
 You never know, you may find a completely new career direction there!

 I’ve already mentioned webinars on YouTube, however, once you start looking there is a wealth of quality information on there.
 I’ve recently subscribed to the Programming Librarian for ideas.
 These videos can often inspire you to create your own ‘how to’ for end-users.

-We are almost accustomed to online conferences.
+We have become accustomed to online conferences.
 Although they lack the networking, obligatory tea & biscuits, and social aspect of physically being there, the learning opportunities are valuable.

 Personally I enjoyed the recent bite size BIALL conference where they delivered around 10 short papers over two days.
 The sessions lasted about an hour and a half, but these tasters gave the audience the key points.
 On the topic of BIALL, check out my recording of the session I gave!